 Local Economy.
-Champaign County has not been immune to the effects of the national economic downturn.
-Still, it has fared better than many other localities in Illinois, due to the area's diverse and relatively stable economic base.
-The University of Illinois at Urbana-Champaign dominates the local economy with over 24,000 jobs and more than 50,000 students.
-The Champaign-Urbana area is a regional healthcare center featuring Carle Foundation Hospital and Clinic, Presence Covenant Medical Center, and Christie Clinic.
+Champaign County fares better economically than other localities in Illinois owing to the area's diverse and relatively stable economic base, although it underperforms certain national economic indicators.
+The University of Illinois at Urbana-Champaign dominates the local economy with about 15,000 full time employees (FTEs) and more than 55,000 students.
+The Champaign-Urbana area is a regional healthcare center featuring Carle Foundation Hospital and Clinic, OSF Medical Center, and Christie Clinic.
 The remaining commercial base of the economy is primarily comprised of retail, food, service, and agriculture.
-The average unemployment rate for Champaign County decreased to 3.5% in 2021.
-This rate is lower than the state rate of 5.1% and below the national rate of 3.9% at the close of 2021.
+The average unemployment rate for Champaign County increased to 3.7% in 2022.
+This rate is lower than the state rate of 4.6% and above the national rate of 3.5% at the close of 2022.

 Long Term Financial Planning.
-The ending budgetary-basis fund balance for the general fund sits at 35% of actual total general fund expenditures and transfers out at the close of the fiscal year ended December 31, 2021.
-This fund balance represents an increase of \$5.63 million from fiscal year 2020.
+The ending budgetary-basis fund balance for the general fund sits at 34% of actual total general fund expenditures and transfers out at the close of the fiscal year ended December 31, 2022.
+This fund balance represents a decrease of \$0.8 million from fiscal year 2021.
 A minimum fund balance of 45-days or 12.5% of operating expenditures is set forth in policy guidelines adopted by the County Board for budgetary and planning purposes.